Apprenticeships in Composite Materials

 There are grants of up to £1,500 available to businesses with less than 50 employees who take on an apprentice aged between 16 and 24 years old.

-The Apprenticeship levy will be introduced in April 2017.
+The Apprenticeship levy was introduced in April 2017.
 It will be payable on annual wage bills of more than £3 million.
 Only 2% of UK employers will be required to pay the Levy.
 All employers will have access to funding for Apprenticeship training through the levy.

 For details on paying the levy and how to spend your funds click here